Estimated reading time: 7 minutes

 You don’t want to leave your granny hanging in your game of Words With Friends, so regardless of your gaming habits, make a good battery a priority.

-The key number to look at here is mAh or milliampere-hour.
+The critical number to look at here is mAh or milliampere-hour.

 Smartphones Aren’t One Size Fits All

-Today, smartphones have evolved to the extent that even the cheapest handset will be able to cope comfortably with many of the most popular games.
+Today, smartphones have evolved so that even the cheapest handset can cope comfortably with many popular games.

-However, if you are planning on devoting more than a few minutes of each day to gaming, it is definitely worthwhile looking closely at factors like RAM and battery capacity.
+However, if you plan on devoting more than a few minutes of each day to gaming, looking closely at factors like RAM and battery capacity is worthwhile.

-Choosing the right smartphone will make all the difference in enhancing both the quality and the convenience of your gaming experience.
+Choosing the right smartphone will make all the difference in enhancing the quality and convenience of your gaming experience.